 Each candidate must bring the following items to the test site:

-- Government-issued photo ID (passport, drivers license)
+- Valid government-issued photo ID (passport, drivers license) with date of birth

 - The admission letter for the specific test date

 - Two sharpened #2 pencils (to complete the exam answer sheet)

 NOTE: You are not permitted to bring books, manuals, notepads, scratch paper, calculators, beepers, cellular phones, hats, sunglasses, or other materials into the examination room.
 As of July 2, 2012, calculators are provided for any exams that permit their use.

 Next FAQ topic: Practical Exam

 Back to FAQ menu